 WINTER WHITES CASE

-Chateau Cary Potet Montagny 1er Cru 'Les Jardins' 2016
+Chateau Cary Potet Montagny 1er Cru 'Les Burnins' 2018

 From the southern reaches of the Cote Chalonnaise, the wines of Montagny are among the best value in White Burgundy.
 With a unique and dusty minerality that many compare to a suave left-bank Chablis, the wines also profit from their southern position, so ripeness and maturity yield seductive and charming Chardonnay.
-This premier cru ‘Les Jardins’ is rich and grassy, with flinty minerality in the nose, and smoky minerality on the fruit.
-Lemon drop acidity and a touch of fat maturity are carried through the mid-palate onto a long mineral finish.
+This premier cru ‘Les Burnins’ has a mineral attack with orange blossom floral notes and spicy round fruit.
+Rich and smoky, with green apple acidity and a touch of butter.
+Good long finish carried by the minerality.